ALL ABOUT OUR ORGANISATION

 — Our Support

-We have been recognized by Her Majesty Queen Elizabeth 11 for our work.
-We are supported locally/regionally by the Merseyside Police Crime Commissioner and the North West Regional Organised Crime Unit, who acknowledge our work addresses their priorities and prevent and protect strategies (respectively).
+We have been recognized by Her Majesty Queen Elizabeth II for our work.
+We are supported locally/regionally by the Merseyside Police Crime Commissioner and the North West Regional Organised Crime Unit, who acknowledge our work addresses their priorities and Prevent and Protect strategies (respectively).

 Also addressing local/national initiatives: